-Factual may use or transfer Observation Data for interest-based advertising and cross-device linking.
+Factual may use or transfer Observation Data for interest-based advertising including cross-device linking.
 Factual is a member of the NAI and adheres to the NAI Code of Conduct as described on the NAI website.
 Factual also adheres to the Digital Advertising Alliance (DAA) Self-Regulatory Principles as described on the DAA website.

-Opting out of interest-based advertising services by Factual
+Opting out of advertising services by Factual

 AppChoices is available at these links: